eigenvagues/nerfstudio-readme/README.md

 > Run all commands with **elevated** VS22's native cmd (x64 Native Tools Command Prompt for VS 2022 LTSC 17.8).\
 > `Ctrl + C` to exit any job.

+### Custom data
+Install COLMAP + ffmpeg, and have both in env var's PATH.

 ### Training
 ```
 ns-train [method] --data [data-path]